vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/06_kAlAdhvaprakAshanam.md

 <details><summary>Hemendra</summary>

-While moving upward and downward, it (samāna) goes on moving along the three channels.
+While moving upward and downward, it (samāna) goes on moving along the three channels.[^98]

+[^98]:

+    The names of three principal channels are idā, pingalā, and suṣumnā.
+They are supposed to be located inside the spinal cord.
+Idā is placed at the left, pingalā to the right, and suṣumna in the middle of the spinal cord.
+Ida represents the moon, pingalā the sun, and suṣumnā the fire.
+While the vital air samāna moves along these three principal channels up and down, they assume the nature of the sun, the moon, and fire.
 </details>

 ### सङ्क्रान्तयः